shalenMathew/GameHok/README.md

 ## Note
 Due to time constraints and the project's large scope, I couldn't implement the Popular Games section.
 I had some interesting ideas for it and would love to explore them in the future.

+## Installation
+- Fork & Clone the project